Ship Recognition Manual: The Klingon Empire

 Ship Recognition Manual: The Klingon Empire is a 1983 role-playing game supplement for Star Trek: The Role Playing Game published by FASA.

 Contents

-Ship Recognition Manual: The Klingon Empire is a handbook of the 14 most-commonly encountered ships in the Klingon Empire.
+Ship Recognition Manual: The Klingon Empire supplement detailing the most often encountered Klingon Empire ships.

 Reception

 Frederick Paul Kiesche III reviewed Ship Recognition Manual: The Klingon Empire in Space Gamer No. 68.
 Kiesche commented that "Complaints?
 I have none.
 Well, true, I would have liked to have seen more ships for the price, but the artwork made up for that.
 I am happy to see the people at Fantasimulations Associates and FASA expanding the Star Trek universe."